There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 In modern times, most people who visit the city will never experience the Chiraq of it all.

 That also points to the segregation that exists there, though.
-There are certainly Chicago neighborhoods that feel the effects of gang and gun violence daily, with a higher crime rate overall.
+There are Chicago neighborhoods that feel the effects of gang and gun violence daily, with a higher crime rate overall.

 I started my teaching career in the Chicago Public Schools and went on strike within weeks of my first real teaching job.
-The level of need there is intense, and it affects what living and working in Chicago feels like for many of its residents.
+The level of need there is intense and it affects what living and working in Chicago feels like for many of its residents.

 There are also neighborhoods that are far removed from all of that.
 I lived a very privileged life there and grew up comfortably middle class.
-We had some issues with gangs in the neighborhood I grew up in and some light drug dealing, but I never witnessed any kind of violence there.

 Pro: Chicago is pretty darn scenic.

 It may be considered a part of flyover country, but there are areas in the city of Chicago that beg a stopover, instead.
+That’s why Chicago is always worth visiting and a big reason why many consider moving here.

 Explore Lake Michigan and some of its less populated beaches.
+(I’m not talking about North Avenue Beach.
+That one is always busy.)
 Stroll through Lincoln Park, the actual park, not just the neighborhood, and enjoy the city’s iconic green space.
-Marvel at Pilsen’s murals.
-Find the best Chicago Instagram spots along the Chicago River and beyond.

 The Chicago Botanic Garden is lovely, and yes, “The Bean” in Millennium Park, or Cloud Gate more officially, is worth a stop, too.
 Look around you while you’re there and take in the world-class architecture.